 In an adult population originating from Syria and living in Western Norway, we sought to quantify and compare use and change in use of prescription-only medications purchased in the past in Syria without medical prescription versus nowadays in Norway after medical prescription.
-Our secondary aim was to examine use of any medication as well as over-the-counter (OTC) medications, overall and according to sex in the home and host country.
+Our secondary aim was to examine use of any medication as well as OTC medications, overall and according to sex and health literacy level in the home and host country.

 2. Results